marcinjahn/technology-notebook/src/docs/programming/angular/ngrx.md

-However, our state actions are often associated with some additional logic that we need to execute - sending some network request, storing some data in local storage, etc. Such additional (but required) operations may be put into effects.
+However, our state actions are often associated with some additional logic that we need to execute - sending some network request, storing some data in local storage, etc. This is what effects are for.

 Each feature in our app can have its own `store/*.effects.ts` file.
 Here's an
 example: